Your cart is currently empty!

 In an ideal world, where governments are omnipotent and efficient, scientists generate data and legislators enact laws to protect our health and safety.

-The current FCC rules describe safety limits in terms of Specific Absorption Rate (SAR), a value that corresponds to the relative amount of Radio RF radiation, a function of thermal heat, absorbed in the head of a cell phone user.
+The current FCC rules describe safety limits in terms of Specific Absorption Rate (SAR), a value that corresponds to the relative amount of radio frequency (RF) EMF radiation, a function of thermal heat, absorbed in the head of a cell phone user.

 If you look at the past several decades, research across multiple governmental agencies has warned about the biological impact of RF radiation, the identical kind of radiation emitted by cell phones.
 Since 2013, the FCC has acknowledged a need for revised guidance on the safety of RF radiation, however the standards remain unchanged at this time.
 With the release of 5G cellular networks, many government workers challenged these standards, and voiced the need for them to be updated.

 A value that corresponds to amount of RF radiation absorbed in the head of a wireless headset user.[/one_half]

 What Did Government Research Find?

 It compiled over 2,300 references to the biological responses witnessed due to RF and microwave radiation exposure.
 The extensive list included: effects to the central, autonomic and peripheral nervous systems; psychological, blood, vascular, metabolic, and gastro-intestinal disorders; genetic, chromosomal, enzyme, physiologic function, biochemical, behavioral, endocrine gland and histological changes; heating of organs and alterations in the bio currents of the cerebral cortex.

 Citing over 1,000 written sources including journals, conference proceedings, technical documents, books, abstracts and news items as well as in-person meetings, telephone interviews, and lecture tapes, reported effects included: headaches, sleep disorders, neurological ailments, cardiac symptoms, memory problems, increased cholesterol, gastritis, ulcers, increased sugar levels in the blood, irritability, the inability to concentrate, apprehension and cataracts.

 According to the paper, “Nonthermal responses can be less noticeable and are often more difficult to explain tan thermal effects.
 These responses are related to disturbances in the tissue not caused by heating.
 Electromagnetic fields can interact with the bioelectrical functions of the irradiated human tissue.
 Research conducted in the Soviet Union and Eastern Europe suggest that the human body may be more sensitive to the nonthermal effects of RF/MW radiation.”

 These findings match closely to those of universities, non-profits and independent researchers.
 An even more significant amount of additional evidence has been found in the twenty years since.
 To ignore this research was perhaps careless and short-sighted, as the use of mobile electronic devices, particularly cell phones, has exploded in the last two decades.

 Why?
 Maybe one branch of the government is not talking to the other.
-Maybe the standards body is influenced by special interest groups.
+Maybe the FCC and other standards bodies are influenced by special interest groups.
 We don’t know the answer for sure.
 Whatever the case may be, research going back decades showed there was an issue.
-It is now our responsibly to insist that appropriate standards be put in place, and to minimize the risks of RF radiation as mobile device use grows.
+It is now our responsibility to insist that appropriate standards be put in place, and to minimize the risks of RF radiation as mobile device use grows.